-CO COURSE OBJECTIVES: The student will study 1 Different types of electronic measuring instruments' working principle, errors, specifications etc 2 Various types of signal generators, wave analyzers and their working principle 3 The working principles of different types of CRO's and their applications 4 Working principles of various bridges and the measurement of resistance, inductance, capacitance and frequency.
+CO COURSE OBJECTIVES: The student will study 1 Different types of electronic measuring instruments_working principle, errors, specifications etc 2 Various types of signal generators, wave analyzers and their working principle 3 The working principles of different types of CRO_s and their applications 4 Working principles of various bridges and the measurement of resistance, inductance, capacitance and frequency.
 5 Active and passive transducers and measuring physical parameters using transducers

-COUR COURSE OUTCOMES Upon s Upon successful completion of the course, the student will be able to: Cognitive Level CO1 select the instrument for specific measurements and also understand, estimate errors in measurements K2 CO2 Acquire the knowledge on signal generators and wave analyzers for different applications K2 CO3 Understand the operation of different oscilloscopes K2 CO4 Apply the suitable bridge for measurement of resistance, capacitance, inductance and frequency. К3 CO5 Apply suitable transducer, to measure the physical parameters К3
+COUR COURSE OUTCOMES Upon s Cognitive Level C01 select the instrument for specific measurements and also understand, estimate errors in measurements К2 CO2 Acquire the knowledge on signal generators and wave analyzers for different applications К2 CO3 Understand the operation of different oscilloscopes K2 CO4 Apply the suitable bridge for measurement of resistance, capacitance, inductance and frequency. К3 CO5 Apply suitable transducer, to measure the physical parameters К3